U.S. House committee seeks Trump tax returns from IRS

 Trump defied decades of precedent as a presidential candidate by refusing to release the tax documents and has continued to keep them under wraps as president, saying his returns were “under audit” by the IRS.

-Trump’s former personal lawyer Michael Cohen recently testified in Congress that he does not believe the president is being audited.
+Trump’s former personal lawyer Michael Cohen recently testified in Congress that he did not believe the president was being audited but may have used the audit claim to avoid scrutiny that could lead to an audit and IRS tax penalties.

-But Trump continued to make the claim on Wednesday.
+Trump was dismissive of the request but continued to make the audit argument in comments to reporters during a meeting with U.S. military leaders on Wednesday.

-“We’re under audit despite what people said, and we’re working that out as I’m always under audit it seems.
-But I’ve been under audit for many years because the numbers are big and I guess when you have a name, you’re audited,” Trump said at a White House meeting with U.S. military leaders.
+“Is that all?” the president asked when told Democrats wanted to see six years of his returns.

-“But until such time as I’m not under audit, I would not be inclined to do that,” he said in response to a reporter’s question about the committee’s request.
+“Usually it’s 10, so I guess they’re giving up,” he said.
+“I’ve been under audit for many years because the numbers are big and I guess when you have a name, you’re audited.
+But until such time as I’m not under audit, I would not be inclined to do that.”

 Neal based his request on his committee’s oversight jurisdiction of the IRS, specifically its alleged audits of Trump and the extent to which the agency has enforced the tax laws against the president.